CodeWithAarish/Mastering-TailWind-CSS/README.md

 ```

 ## ScreenShot
+This is the screenshot of the **Facebook Clone**
 ![FaceBook](https://user-images.githubusercontent.com/92175058/181161928-25122419-8763-4ae6-84f0-11ba88616f39.jpg)

 # Thank You
-If you all like this repo so plz give it a start and fork it.
+Hope you like this repo.
+If yes, so plz give it a start and fork it.